Leonel2099/Leonel2099/README.md

 ###

-<h2 align="left">In this moment im studying a careear about development in videogames and also a course of full-stack</h2>
+<h2 align="left">At this moment I am studying a technical degree in video game development and also a full-stack course.</h2>

 ###